Good Taste the Only Real Moat Left

 - Stay close to the domain instead of floating above it

-The real edge in the age of AI is not having better vibes than the model.
-It is using the model to strip away average output faster, then applying human judgment where it matters most: direction, specificity, consequence, and the courage to build something that could not have emerged from the statistical middle alone.
+The edge in this era is not better vibes than the model.
+You use the model to clear away average output faster, then spend your judgment where it counts: direction, specificity, consequence, and the nerve to build something the statistical middle could never reach.